Stomach Pain After Running? How To Help Running Stomach

 As you may guess, it is not a pleasant experience and can certainly affect one’s intensity and performance while running.

-There can be a variety of things that may be related to an upset stomach while running but many of the common ones I see are related to:
+There can be a variety of things that may be related to an upset stomach while running but many common issues in my 1-1 client work are related to:

 - eating the wrong pre-run snack